Cloudflare Workers

 Section titled “Example”Using the web adapter

-Section titled “Using the web adapter”In your livestore.worker.ts
+Section titled “Using the web adapter”In your livestore.worker.ts file, you can use the makeCfSync function to create a sync backend.

 import { makeCfSync } from '@livestore/sync-cf'import { makeWorker } from '@livestore/adapter-web/worker'